ktorn/completium-landing/docs/dapp-miles/miles7.md

 `~/completium-dapp-miles/contract/miles_with_expiration.arl`

-The contract is written in <Link to="/docs/dapp-tools/archetype">Archetype</Link> language.
+The contract is written in <a href='https://archetype-lang.org/'>Archetype</a> language.
 Go to the Smart contract section for a detailed presentation.

 The setup consists in deploying the contract and adding mile to the user account.